alecmocatta/ntropy-client/README.md

 # ntropy-client

 A python package to train machine learning models on data residing in multiple data silos.
-Combining data from different datasets can boost accuracy and robustness of a machine learning model far beyond what is possible on just a single dataset.
+Combining data from different sources can boost accuracy and robustness of a machine learning model far beyond what is possible on just a single dataset.

 To achieve this, a data generator on the server is trained on data from all participants in the network.
 Each participant can then sample a dataset in their local feature encoding.
 The client-server data flow is the following: